Antahkarana

+Four Functions

-It also refers to the four functions of the mind, namely the manas (the mind or lower mind), buddhi (the intellect or higher mind), chitta (memory, or, consciousness), and ahamkara (ego, or, I-maker).
+The antahkarana is composed of the four functions of the mind, namely the manas (the mind or lower mind), buddhi (the intellect or higher mind), chitta (memory, or, consciousness), and ahamkara (ego, or, I-maker).
 Antaḥkaraṇa has also been called the link between the middle and higher mind, the reincarnating part of the mind.

 In Vedāntic literature, this antaḥkaraṇa (internal organ) is organised into four parts: